Our Insights

 Fixed vs variable energy tariffs

-• When you choose a fixed and capped tariff from a traditional energy supplier, the unit rate (kWh) and standing charge cost will stay the same throughout your contract.
+• When you choose a fixed, capped tariff from a traditional energy supplier, the unit rate (kWh) and standing charge cost will stay the same throughout your contract.

-• This doesn't mean the direct debit price you're quoted is all you pay.
+• This doesn't mean the direct debit price you're quoted is all you'll ever pay.

 • If you use more energy than your fixed price allows, you'll get higher monthly bills, or a bill for over use at the end of your contract.